WhatYouThing/NoFrills/README.md

 - **Safe Pickobulus**: Prevents you from being able to use the Pickobulus mining ability on your Private Island and Garden.
 - **Scatha Features**: Track the worm spawn cooldown, and get alerts whenever a worm spawns.
+- **Ability Alert**: Alerts you when your Pickaxe Ability is ready to be used, works with every ability.

 ### Farming